JimMarshall35/gameboy-snake/README.md

 The basic game is complete, you can move the snake around, eat pellets and get longer.
 You die if you crash into yourself or the edges of the screen.

-The snake is drawn as part of the background tile layer to allow for a massive snake, and the timer overflow interrupt is used to advance the snake in whatever direction its facing.
-I've drawn different sprites for different parts of the snake but at the moment all segments of the snake are just drawn as the head.
+The snake is part of the background tile layer to allow for a massive snake.
+The timer overflow interrupt is used to advance the snake in whatever direction its facing, which is whatever valid direction button was pressed last.
+I've drawn different sprites for different parts of the snake but at the moment all segments are just drawn as the head tile.

 Made from the "Hello world" example here as a starting point: https://eldred.fr/gb-asm-tutorial/part1/hello_world.html